cj-hilder/ble-hr-tool/README.md

 At a particular breathing rate respiratory and cardiac rhythms enter resonance.
 This is typically around 6 breaths per minute, but varying between individuals in the range of 4.5–7 bpm.
 The heart rate rises during each inhale and falls during each exhale.
 When breathing rate matches the body's resonance frequency the amplitude of these oscillations is maximised.

-The app integrates RFB directly into the Reset state, turning a  rest period into a structured, guided recovery practice.
+This app integrates RFB directly into the Reset state, turning a  rest period into a structured, guided recovery practice.

 It also allows you to practice resonance frequency breathing on its own, as an activity type.
 To do this, choose "Resonance Breathing" from the activity drop-down menu.